ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

   is likely that a dCDN can fulfill such stringent application-level requirements (i.e., can be expected to have enough consistent bandwidth) before it redirects the request.
-In general, if ALTO could convey such information via new endpoint properties, it would enable more sophisticated means for dCDN selection with ALTO.
-ALTO Path Vector Extension
-  {{I-D.ietf-alto-path-vector}} is designed to allow ALTO clients to query information such as capacity regions for a given set of flows.
+In general, if ALTO could convey such information via ALTO Entity Property Map {{I-D.ietf-alto-unified-props-new}}, it would enable more sophisticated means for dCDN selection with ALTO.
+ALTO Path Vector Extension {{I-D.ietf-alto-path-vector}} is designed to allow ALTO clients to query information such as capacity regions for a given set of flows.